 While that might not sound like the most persuasive copy, Bent’s podcast delivers in spades, covering a full range of topics that surface on the Bitcoin radar.
 Whether it’s something as far afield as China and Bitcoin or energy poverty or Bitcoin nuts-and-bolts topics such as using a bitcoin node, bitcoin node projects, trade offs, software licenses, and monetization, Bent’s high-energy delivery makes for captivating listening.
 If you’re simply interested in a quick weekly summary, then check out his “Rabbit Hole Recap.”

 Describing itself as the average consumer’s guide to cryptocurrency, Crypto 101 offers news and analysis for a “community of Crypto Crusaders on a mission to take control of their future.”
 The podcast is hosted by duo Bryce Paul, a business development professional in the crypto space, and Aaron Malone, a crypto advisor and researcher.
-With around 400 podcasts under their collective belts as well as their self-authored book Crypto Revolution (2019), Paul and Malone unpack complex topics in a jargon-free manner (read our article “Best Books on Algorithmic Trading for 2021” for more information) .
+With around 400 podcasts under their collective belts as well as their self-authored book Crypto Revolution (2019), Paul and Malone unpack complex topics in a jargon-free manner (read our article “Best Books on Algorithmic Trading” for more information) .
 Weekly podcast lengths vary, from around twenty minutes to just over an hour.

 With focal points such as “Complex Financial Contracts Made Easy,” “Advanced Trading Made Easy,” and “User-Friendly Blockchain,” there is a clear emphasis here on inducting beginners into some of the basic premises and processes involved in cryptocurrency trading.